-F1:Following a Grand Jury Report in July 2015 and an evaluation of the PDP in December 2015, the San Mateo County Controller completed three audits of the PDP between 2016 and 2019 and found significant financial irregularities that were not resolved prior to the execution of the 2017-19 contract and the current 2019-21 contract.
+F1: Following a Grand Jury Report in July 2015 and an evaluation of the PDP in December 2015, the San Mateo County Controller completed three audits of the PDP between 2016 and 2019 and found significant financial irregularities that were not resolved prior to the execution of the 2017-19 contract and the current 2019-21 contract.

 The County partially disagrees with this Finding.
-The County agrees that, following a Grand Jury Report in July 2015 and an evaluation of the PDP in December 2015, the Controller completed three audits of the PDP between 2016 and 2019 and found significant financial irregularities that were not resolved prior to the execution of the 2017-2019 contract.
+The County agrees that, following a Grand Jury Report in July 2015 and an evaluation of the PDP in December 2015, the Controller's Office completed three audits of the PDP between 2016 and 2019 and found significant financial irregularities that were not resolved prior to the execution of the 2017-2019 contract.
 However, the County disagrees that the financial irregularities were not resolved prior to execution of the current 2019-21 contract.
-The Controller determined that the financial irregularities had been resolved in or about April 2019, prior to execution of the current 2019-21 contract, but the formal report confirming resolution of the financial irregularities was not completed until after execution due to delays in the ability to test the PDP's policies and procedures.
+In April 2019, the SMCBA/PDP informed the Controller's Office that they had adopted all recommended accounting policies and procedures, prior to execution of the current 2019-21 contract, but the audit steps/testing to verify implementation of all of the newly adopted policies were completed later.
+The Controller's Office 4th audit report on SMCBA/PDP, completed on June 30, 2020, examined activities between January 1, 2019 and December 31, 2019 and confirmed that SMCBA/PDP had in fact been following its newly adopted policies during that time period.